- SAP BW or SAP Business Warehouse – what is it?

 Factors that hinder SAP Data Extraction

 SAP uses ABAP, a proprietary development language, complex application logic and highly customized processes that cannot function optimally outside of an SAP environment.
 Organizations often use third party tools with SAP ERP applications leading to SAP integration issues.
 Users often find it challenging to extract critical SAP operational and customer data easily, leading to a slowing down of productivity and lowering of business performance levels.
 Working with SAP applications and SAP integration processes, requires specialized skills and SAP developers, who are thin on the ground.
 Searching and hiring for the right skillset can also delay SAP data extraction and integration, not to mention the extended timelines required for manual coding.
-How to get data right for SAP Analytics
+SAP SLT Replication using ODP Replication Scenario

 SAP Extractors to the rescue!
 But what is an SAP extractor anyway?